Arunsp2000/Text-Detection-and-Extraction-from-Videos-using-OpenCV/README.md

 # Text Detection and Extraction from Videos using OpenCV
 This is a program implemented to detect and extract text from images using East Detection Model and Pytesseract respectively.

+# EAST Dectction Method
+The EAST(Efficient and Accurate Scene Text) is capable of predicting words and lines of text at any angle of 720p images and videos having an FPS of 13.

 # Requirements
 - ```imutils==0.5.4```
 - ```pytesseract==0.3.7```